Section 1 - Procedures

 Resignation and Termination Information for Students* (WS,TS)

 Once a student has been selected for a job, continued employment is contingent upon satisfactory performance.
 If the employer decides performance is not satisfactory, the student may be terminated.
 NYS employment law endorses the concept of “employment at will.”
-This means that the College reserves the right to terminate an employee at any time for any or no cause and that the College is under no obligation to specify a cause of termination.
+This means that the University reserves the right to terminate an employee at any time for any or no cause and that the University is under no obligation to specify a cause of termination.
 (This does not supercede federal and state discrimination statutes, or existing labor contracts).
 If a student is terminated, the employer must then notify the Student Employment Office, and eligibility for future employment on campus will depend on the reason for dismissal.

 If a student should wish to terminate employment, the student should give at least two weeks notice to the employer.
 In addition, the student should discuss the reason for termination with the supervisor.
 You also may wish to refer the terminated student to the Student Employment Office, since continued employment cannot be guaranteed to students who are released from or voluntarily terminate their employment.